 As the number of dogs increased, the nucleus of an organization began to take shape.
 Lisa, Julia’s twin sister, became heavily involved, especially after they nursed a sickly pup, Oakley, from the brink of death back to life.
 He subsequently became the mascot for Finding Them Homes (and is featured on the logo).
 As word spread of the plight of dogs and puppies in remote northern communities without access to veterinary care, donations to rescue and provide care for them started to come in.
 Toward the end of 2013 it was decided to add some structure to the ad hoc group and a board of directors was created to help manage the growing volume of work.
 In January 2014 it was decided to apply to the CRA for charitable status and this was granted in July 2014.

-Finding Them Homes is now nearing completion of 5 years of operation but it could not have reached this point without the tireless efforts of its many volunteers.
+Finding Them Homes has now completed over 5 years of operation but it could not have reached this point without the tireless efforts of its many volunteers.
 Board positions are also all volunteer.
 The only remuneration anyone receives is the satisfaction of seeing so many dogs rescued and placed in loving forever homes.
 Through the donations of countless supporters, funds have been raised to conduct veterinary clinics in a number of communities where dogs could be neutered/spayed and receive vaccinations.
 Communities in the James Bay areas that Finding Them Homes has been able to help have now become much safer with the reduction of roaming dogs.
 The success of these programs in the James Bay area has allowed Finding Them Homes to offer help to communities on Manitoulin Island as well as those north of Thunder Bay.

 Finding Them Homes is thankful to all these communities for extending a hand of friendship and helping to break down cultural barriers.
 Those of us who have been able to work closely with community members have appreciated the relationships that have been built as we work together for the good of the communities.